mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 using owner = T;
 ```

-Now we can have a convention for our code that pointers are defined by `owner` only when the class containing them is responsible for deleting them.
+Now we can have a pointer policy for our code that pointers are defined by `owner` only when the class containing them is responsible for deleting them.

 A simple example that owner acts as a raw pointer: